Essential Oil Perfume Blends

 TOP NOTE:

 Perfume top notes are the “head” of the perfume.
-It’s the first fragrance your nose picks up, but also the first note to fade.
-Citrus scents are the most common top notes but other herbal, spicy, and floral notes make their way into this tier too.
+It’s the first fragrance your nose picks up but also the first note to fade.
+Citrus scents are the most common top notes, but other herbal, spicy, and floral notes also make their way into this tier.

 Examples include: